FlyingEwok/install-jdk-on-steam-deck/README.md

 Or simply use `java` which will use the default `JAVA_HOME` (your chosen default version).

 **Default Java Version Selection:**
-After installing multiple JDK versions, the script will prompt you to choose which one should be the default:
+After installing multiple JDK versions, the behavior depends on how you run the script:

+**Interactive Mode**: The script will prompt you to choose which version should be the default:

 ```
 Multiple Java versions detected.
 Please choose which one should be the default: